 Apple brings new Maps to UK and Ireland (updated)

-Apple is in the process of updating Maps in the UK and Ireland.
-The process should be complete by 10pm October 1.
+Apple is in the process of updating Maps in the UK and Ireland, with new interactive views and the welcome addition of cycling routes.

 The new Maps look different and provide more detail about the places you go.
 They also rely on a host of data Apple has been gathering in its Apple Maps Cars.